U.S. Route 90 in Texas: San Antonio to Houston

 The previous interchange was a four-level stack interchange though the new interchange is not a full five-level stack.

 Because of funding constraints, two sections of the freeway inside Beltway 8 were not built to full freeway standards: a half-mile section over Greens Bayou and an approximately mile-long section east of Normandy Street.
 As of December 2012, only the feeder roads have been constructed, with space reserved in the median for future freeway mainlanes.
 Unlike most new freeway extensions in the Houston area built in recent decades, the Crosby Freeway is not tolled.
 Also unlike most of Houston's existing freeways and tollways, the Crosby Freeway does not have continuous feeder roads.

 The Crosby Freeway has four to six mainlanes for its entire length.

 Houston to Louisiana

-The US 90 (Beaumont Highway when inside of Beltway 8 or Crosby Freeway when outside of Beltway 8) heads northeast leaving Houston and ends its freeway status in Crosby.
+US 90 (known as the Crosby Freeway) heads northeast leaving Houston and ends its freeway status in Crosby.
 US 90 then continues traveling east through Beaumont and is locally known as College Street, passes by Baptist Hospital Beaumont and meets I-10 at a T-interchange.
 It then passes through Orange and has a business route (Business US 90-Y).
 It then crosses the Sabine River into Louisiana towards Lake Charles.
 With the exception of an 11 mi section with only two (briefly three) lanes between Liberty and Devers, US 90 has at least four lanes between Crosby and the Louisiana state line.